wacncontent/CustomizeTool/addCommentOutput/articles/search/search-aspnet.md

 ###MVC template

 The following table summarizes how MVC template components are used in applications that include Azure Search.
-If you’re using MVC 4 or MVC 5, code that integrates Azure Search will generally be added to these modules
+If <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> using MVC 4 or MVC 5, code that integrates Azure Search will generally be added to these modules

 File|Description
 ----|-----------
 Web.config|Provide the service URL and api-key.
 Add a reference to System.Configuration in your main program module to read the values.
 Program.cs|In the main program, set up an HttpClient or SearchServiceClient to establish a connection to the service.
 Add the Search method to this program.
 DataModel|Not used.
-Assuming that index creation and data load operations are in different programs, no data model is required for Azure Search in your web application.
+Assuming that index creation and data load operations are in different programs, no data model is required for Azure Search in your web <!-- deleted by customization site --><!-- keep by customization: begin --> application <!-- keep by customization: end -->.
 Views|A view contains the HTML for the application web page, from search box input to dynamic HTML for handling search results.
 Controllers|Query construction and error handling is typically found in the HomeContoller.cs.
 At a minimum, the controller should include a search method that retrieves results from Azure Search and forwards the result set to the view.